colin-mccarthy/plainwhite-jekyll/_posts/2023-05-27-vault-agent-sidecar-pod-security-standards.markdown

               type: RuntimeDefault
 ```

+[Seccomp](https://kubernetes.io/docs/tutorials/security/seccomp/) stands for secure computing mode and has been a feature of the Linux kernel since version 2.6.12.
+It can be used to sandbox the privileges of a process, restricting the calls it is able to make from userspace into the kernel.
+Kubernetes lets you automatically apply seccomp profiles loaded onto a node to your Pods and containers.

+Allowed Values

+ - RuntimeDefault
+ - Localhost
+ -

 Now that we have satisfied all the pod security standards for our orgchart app we can move on to our Vault agent sidecar.

 We will use Vault agent [annotations](https://developer.hashicorp.com/vault/docs/platform/k8s/injector/annotations) to change the seccompProfile to the allowed profile of RuntimeDefault.